scionproto/scion/tools/hummbwtester/README.md

 In tiny topology this shapes the `110 <-> 111` and `110 <-> 112` links,
 while leaving the intra-AS bridges unshaped.

-`tools/hummbwtester/run-humm-bwtester.py` starts the server, waits two seconds, and starts all clients concurrently.
+`tools/hummbwtester/run-humm-bwtester-local.py` starts the Docker-topology server, waits two seconds, and starts all clients concurrently.
 Hummingbird clients either derive reservations from `/share/gen` master keys or buy them from the marketplace advertised by the selected SCION path, according to the global `hummingbird` setting.
-Marketplace runs log in through the advertised TCP registration website and pass a fresh JWT to the client processes.
+Marketplace runs log in through the registration website configured in the workload JSON and pass the resulting JWT to client processes through an owner-only file.
 Key-derived Hummingbird clients choose a random nonzero 22-bit reservation ID when they start and reuse it across reservation renewals.
 Marketplace reservations use the IDs returned by the marketplace.
 Client workload and reservation settings are read from the JSON configuration.